hanabi/hanabi.github.io/docs/level-16.md

 <br />

-### Elimination & Chop-Focus
+### Interaction Between Elimination & Chop-Focus

+- Sometimes, players will have two or more *Elimination Notes* on cards in their hand.
+These players can be given follow-up clues that single out the identity of the *Elimination* card.
+- Clues can single out the *Elimination* card using *positive information* or by using *negative information*.

+#### Example of an Elimination Single-Out Using a Clue With Positive Information

-- First, see the section on the *[Elimination Play Clue](#the-elimination-play-clue)*.
+- See the section on the *[Elimination Play Clue](#the-elimination-play-clue)*:
-- In the *Elimination Play Clue*, the presence of *Elimination Notes* changes the focus of a clue from the left-most to the right-most, because the clue actively touches one of the cards with *Elimination Notes*.
-- However, if a clue does **not** touch one of the cards with *Elimination Notes*, then the focus of the clue should be evaluated normally.
-In other words, the focused slot should be evaluated before the clue was given (just like how every other clue works).
+  - In the example for *Elimination Play Clue*, Bob receives a red clue.
+  - After getting the red clue, Alice deletes the *Elimination Notes* on her slot 2, slot 3, and slot 5.
+  - Thus, Alice has completely narrowed down the identity of the red 2 to be in slot 4.

+#### Example of an Elimination Single-Out Using a Clue With Negative Information

 - For example, in 3-player game:
   - Red 1 is played on the stacks.
   - Alice discards red 2.
 She writes *Elimination Notes* for red 2 on slot 2, slot 3, slot 4, and slot 5.
   - Bob clues number 3 to Alice, touching three 3's on slot 2, slot 3, and slot 4.
+  - After getting the number 3 clue, Alice deletes the *Elimination Notes* on her slot 2, slot 3, and slot 5.
-  - Alice now knows that the red 2 is exactly on slot 5.
+  - Thus, Alice has completely narrowed down the identity of the red 2 to be in slot 5.

+#### Chop-Focus Happens **Before** Clues Are Given

+- When an clue is given that singles out an *Elimination* card with *negative information*, then the focus of the clue should be evaluated normally.
+- In other words, the focused slot should be evaluated **before** the clue was given, just like how every other clue works.
+- For example, continuing on from the previous example:
-  - Alice also knows that Bob's number 3 clue must be a *Play Clue* on the red 3.
-But which slot is focused (e.g. promised to be red 3)?
+  - Alice also knows that Bob's number 3 clue must be a *Play Clue* on the red 3 (since red 1 is on the only 1 currently played and there are no 3's in the trash).
+  - But which slot is Bob's clue focusing?
+In other words, which slot is promised to be red 3?
   - The clue is either focused on slot 2 (the newest of the clued cards) or slot 4 (the "new" chop after the red 2 is accounted for).
-  - Alice knows that you evaluate where the chop is before clues are given, so the clue must be focused on slot 1.
+  - Alice knows that you evaluate where the chop is **before** clues are given, so the clue must be focused on slot 1.

 <br />